DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5.md

 ##### Speed of Sound
 1)  Determine the fundamental frequency of the tube by test and trial of the frequency while keeping the microphone half way inside the tube.
+2)  Slowly adjust the knob on the function generator and increase the frequency of the sound while monitoring the oscilloscope.
+3)  Whenever a spike in the

 ## Evaluation